A CCSD codes is used by insurance companies to identify a medical procedure.

 An Orthopaedic surgeon, for example, understands what a Multiple arthroscopic operation on the knee (including meniscectomy, chondroplasty, drilling or microfracture) is.

 But it’s a lot to put on an invoice every time you produce one!

 Put the CCSD code W8500 on the invoice instead.
 It will identify that specific procedure.

-So where do you find the code?
+So where do you find a code?

-Most codes can be located on the CCSD website: www.ccsd.org.uk
+A CCSD code is found on the CCSD website: www.ccsd.org.uk

 The Clinical Coding and Schedule Development Group (CCSD) consists of representatives from the five major healthcare insurers – Aviva, AXA-PPP, BUPA, Vitality and Simply Health.
-Its main purpose is to maintain a common standard of procedure codes that reflect current medical practice within the independent healthcare sector by publishing a CCSD Schedule of codes.

-If alternatively you do NOT use CCSD codes payment will be substantially delayed if made at all!
+If alternatively, you do NOT use CCSD codes payment will be substantially delayed if made at all!